Graphixa/FontGet/docs/CI_CD_PLAN.md

     format_overrides:
       - goos: windows
         format: zip
-    # Archive filename can use underscores, but binary inside must use hyphens
+    # Archive filename can use underscores, but binary inside will be named correctly
     name_template: "{{ .ProjectName }}_{{ .Version }}_{{ .Os }}_{{ .Arch }}"
-    # ⚠️ IMPORTANT: Binary inside archive will be named based on 'binary' field above
+    # ⚠️ IMPORTANT: GoReleaser automatically names binaries as fontget-{os}-{arch}{.ext}
-    # For self-update system, we may need to upload raw binaries with hyphenated names
+    # when binary: fontget is set.
+The self-update library will find these automatically.
-    # OR configure GoReleaser to rename binaries inside archives
+    # Raw binaries are also uploaded to GitHub Releases for direct download.

 checksum:
   name_template: "checksums.txt"